sam0delkin/intellij-psa/README.md

 solution: you can implement some route, which will be accessible in DEV environment only, and respond with completions.
 See [example](examples/api).

-**Q: What is i want to use some language that is not yet supported?**
+**Q: What if I want to use some feature that is not yet supported?**

 **A:** That's really great 😊.
 Please, [fork](https://github.com/sam0delkin/intellij-psa/fork) the repository and then create a [pull request](https://github.com/sam0delkin/intellij-psa/compare).